 The researchers from U-M consider the data available from the registry of the state of Michigan.
-Furthermore, they look at a period between 2006 and 2018 as the source of relevant data.
+Furthermore, they look at the period between 2006 and 2018 as the source of relevant data.
 Through this sample, they found that 44 thousand individuals underwent sleeve gastrectomy.
 Patients with a body mass index below 35 were also part of the study sample.

 The results of the study go in favor of the argument set forth by the research team.
 That is, one-third (36.3%) of lower BMI individuals attained a BMI of less than 25 within one year (healthy weight).
 On the other hand, about six percent of individuals with a BMI above 35 were able to achieve similar results.

 In conclusion, the researchers from U-M believe that insurance companies have to move the margin for weight-loss surgery.
-There are many patients that can benefit from the procedure but they cannot gain access to it.
-This is because off old rules, that the NIH needs to change and adapt to the current medical findings.
+There are many patients that can benefit from the procedure but cannot gain access to it.
+This is because of old rules, that the NIH needs to change and adapt to the current medical findings.